SoCXin/web/source/edge/SetupSerialTool.md

 c
 ```
 ### Enable 1500000 baudrate
 To enable `1500000` baudrate, you need to replace the `kermit` binary.
-See [OS-Q Kermit](https://dl.OS-Q.com/Tools/kermit) to download, and execute the following commands:
+See [Khadas Kermit](https://dl.Khadas.com/Tools/kermit) to download, and execute the following commands:
 ```sh
 $ chmod +x kermit
 $ sudo cp kermit /usr/bin/kermit